ccp5UK/dl-poly/source/README.txt

 Compiling the CUDA+OpenMP Port:
 -------------------------------
-This is not a supported feature and users are refered to the README_CUDA.txt within the CUDA folder for further information.
+This is not a supported feature and users are referred to the README_CUDA.txt within the CUDA folder for further information.

 Contacts at STFC Daresbury Laboratory: